 All students, faculty, and staff, regardless of position, are responsible for the immediate reporting of any threats received, witnessed, or communicated to them.
 Students, faculty, and staff should also report unusual or threatening behavior, even though it may not be in the form of a direct threat, when such behavior makes the student(s), faculty member(s), or staff member(s) fearful for their continued safety or the safety of others.
-Reportable threats include those made by co-workers, students, or outsiders entering the workplace, such as a spouse, job applicants, patients, etc. Students, faculty, and staff must make such reports regardless of the relationship of the student, faculty, or staff member to the person who initiated the threat or behavior.
+Reportable threats include those made by co-workers, students, faculty, and staff must make such reports regardless of the relationship of the student, faculty, or staff member to the person who initiated the threat or behavior.
 Reports should be made immediately, without fear of retaliation, to a supervisor,